Curriculum

 - Earth Observation: Sentinel-1/2, MODIS, Landsat; time series analysis, change detection, land cover mapping

-- Languages: Dutch, English, French (all fluent)
+- Languages: Dutch, English, French

 Selected Awards & Recognition